From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 Photo of the Omaha Box Company in East Omaha.
 This building still stands.
 Courtesy of North Omaha History.

-The streetcar line which ran from the factory district to the workers houses also ran across the Missouri River after the land company built the East Omaha Bridge in 1893.
+The streetcar line, which ran from the factory district to the workers’ houses, also ran across the Missouri River after the Omaha Bridge and Terminal Railway Company built the East Omaha Bridge in 1893.
 While Nebraska ultimately lost Courtland Beach to Iowa as a result of the court ruling a year earlier, it still had the thriving factory district.
-That was until the Panic of 1897 and floods in 1897 and 1899 stopped large scale business investment in the area.
-The area was now deemed too risky as Nebraska hadn’t yet installed a levee system along the river.
+That was until the Panic of 1893 and floods in 1897 and 1899 stopped large-scale business investment in the area.
+The area was now deemed too risky as Nebraska had not yet installed a levee system along the river.

 Postcard of the East Omaha Bridge.

-In its attempts to bring the area back to life, the East Omaha Bridge which ended up stuck as a result of the constant flooding was rebuilt and in 1908 became the largest double-swing bridge in the world.
-By 1917, however, it became evident that the lofty plans for a large factory district wouldn’t be realized.
-At that point hundreds of lots were sold “to the man of moderate means” for residential and farm development.
+In its attempts to bring the area back to life, a second swing span constructed of steel was added on the Nebraska side in 1904 after the river’s navigation channel shifted approximately 300 feet from beneath the Iowa span to the Nebraska span.
+By 1917, however, it became evident that the lofty plans for a large factory district would not be realized.
+At that point, hundreds of lots were sold “to the man of moderate means” for residential and farm development.

 1929 Durham Museum photo Municipal Beach run by the City of Omaha Park Department.

 On the Iowa side, Courtland Beach, having closed and reopened, never returned to its previous level of popularity and was sold to the Omaha Rod and Gun Club as well as its subsidiary the Carter Lake Yacht Club.
-Across the lake on the Omaha side, Selena Carter Cornish donated land that belonged to her late husband, Levi Carter, to the city for use as a park.
+Across the lake on the Omaha side, Selena Carter Cornish donated land that had belonged to her late husband, Levi Carter, to the city for use as a park.
+It helped that her second husband, Edward J. Cornish, was a parks commissioner who had long championed the idea.
 While not the same as Courtland Beach, the area became a popular destination in its own right with the establishment of Municipal Beach.

-The opening of an airport wasn’t the intent of Omaha when it acquired 200 acres of land east of Carter Lake.
-The plan was to actually expand the size of the park but that changed when pilots began using the clear patch of ground to land their places.
-By 1925 the Omaha Municipal Airport was established.
-It didn’t get the name we love to hate – Eppley Airfield – until the 1950s.
+The opening of an airport was not the original intent when Omaha acquired 200 acres of land east of Carter Lake.
+The plan was to expand the size of the park, but that changed when pilots began using the clear patch of ground to land their planes.
+By 1925, the Omaha Municipal Airport was established.
+It wasn’t until the 1950s that it became known as Eppley Airfield.

 Postcard of Municipal Airport in Omaha.
 It would later become Eppley Airfield.

 The population of the small rural community grew from 100 in 1917 to more than 1,000 in 1930.
-Around this time a third school was opened in the area that catered to the rural kids of farmers whose formal education typically stopped by the eighth grade.
+Around this time, a third school was opened in the area that catered to the rural children of farmers whose formal education typically stopped by the eighth grade.
 The Pershing School was in its own school district.

 Photo of the Pershing School courtesy of North Omaha History.

-Meanwhile the part of Council Bluffs that found itself on the Nebraska were frustrated by the lack of services and utilities that their neighbors on the proper side of the river received.
-By 1926 they successfully seceded from Council Bluffs and attempted to become a part of Omaha.
-Not wanting to absorb the cost of extending water and sewer lines, Omaha declined the offer (it would become the incorporated town of Carter Lake, Iowa four years later).
-Omaha’s refusal was not altogether surprising as it failed to keep up the streets, sidewalks and street lights for the Nebraska residents of the area.
-In fact, the only areas that were annexed by Omaha at this time were the park and the airport.
+Meanwhile, the part of Council Bluffs that found itself on the Nebraska side of the river was frustrated by the lack of services and utilities that its neighbors on the proper side of the river received.
+By 1926, residents had successfully seceded from Council Bluffs and attempted to become a part of Omaha.
+Not wanting to absorb the cost of extending water and sewer lines, Omaha declined the offer, and the area would be incorporated as Carter Lake, Iowa four years later.
+Omaha’s refusal was not altogether surprising, as it had failed to keep up the streets, sidewalks, and street lights for the Nebraska residents of the area.
+In fact, the only areas annexed by Omaha at this time were the park and the airport.

 This was the East Omaha dump located between Abbott Drive and the river south of the railroad line.
 The area is an open field today, and there’s no sign of the dump.
 Courtesy of North Omaha History.

-The area of East Omaha remained a patchwork of factories, residential communities, small farms, an illegal dump, salvage yards, businesses including auto wrecking and nightclubs like Chez Paree which operated an illegal gambling operation.
-Increasingly targeted by the police, the club suspiciously caught on fire and was destroyed in 1942 only to reopen on the Iowa side of the lake one day later.
+While parts of East Omaha were officially annexed by Omaha in 1941, the area remained a patchwork of factories, residential communities, small farms, an illegal dump, salvage yards, and businesses including auto wrecking and nightclubs like Chez Paree, which operated an illegal gambling operation.
+Increasingly targeted by police, the club suspiciously caught fire and was destroyed in 1942, only to reopen on the Iowa side of the lake one day later.

 1942 Durham Museum aerial view of the Municipal Airport looking east towards the Missouri River.
 This is before recent airport expansions.
 Neighborhoods can be surrounding the airport.

-The area was impacted by flooding yet again in 1947 which destroyed many houses in the area.
-That resulted in many of its residents relocating and the enrollment at Beechwood School suffered.
-It merged with Omaha Public Schools (OPS) and closed.
+The area was impacted by flooding yet again in 1947, which destroyed many houses.
+That resulted in many residents relocating, and enrollment at Beechwood School suffered.
+It merged with Omaha Public Schools and closed.
 Its remaining students were sent to nearby Sherman Elementary.

 Recent photo of the Sherman School in its new building that was constructed in 1926.